The article does not include a DHF template, but recommendations for format and content of a design history file are provided.

 For a device master record (DMR), I recommend creating a DMR Index using a template that is organized in accordance with an international standard to meet the needs of a DMR and a Technical File.
 However, the DMR is a living document that only shows the most current design outputs for a device while a DHF may require repeating various verification and validation testing if the initial design fails to meet acceptance criteria and a design change is required prior to the final design review and approval of commercial release.
 The need for including this variability eliminates the advantages of a template.

-Documenting Design Changes in the DHF vs. the DMR Index
+Documenting Design Changes in your DHF vs. a DMR Index

 Product design changes that occur prior to the final design review and approval of commercial release are required for inclusion in the DHF.
 However, once a product is released the control over design changes should be tighter and regulatory submission of changes may be required.
 Therefore, I recommend documenting post-market design changes in the DMR Index for a device as part of the revision history.
 I treat the DMR Index as a controlled document and any post-market design changes are reflected in the revision history with a reference to the design change approval (e.g., ECN 123 – addition of UDI label to product labeling).
 The other advantage of this approach is that all post-market design changes that must be documented for a design dossier are summarized in the revision history of the DMR Index and the DMR Index will serve as a Technical File/Design Dossier.